DFE-Digital/get-information-about-pupils/docs/static-code-analysis/dotnet-format.md

 The solution uses a [`.editorconfig`](../../editorconfig) as a way of enforcing code style which has cross-platform-editor support.

-You can use [dotnet format](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-format) to automatically apply the code style.
+You can use [dotnet format](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-format) to automatically apply/verify the code styles specified.

+It is part of the `dotnet sdk` so does not require separated install or versioning

 ```sh
 # in the same folder as the .sln